Ipoh: Sports

 Ipoh has a sports complex known as Kompleks Sukan MBI or MBI Sports Complex.
 Among the facilities located within the complex is the Perak Stadium (Stadium Perak), the home of Perak Football Association who play in the Malaysia Super League.

-Golf courses in Ipoh include the Royal Perak Golf Club off Jalan Sultan Azlan Shah (Tiger Lane), the Meru Golf Club in Jelapang, and Clearwater Sanctuary Golf Club en route to Batu Gajah.
+The Royal Perak Golf Club off Jalan Sultan Azlan Shah (Tiger Lane), the Meru Golf Club in Jelapang, and Clearwater Sanctuary Golf Club en route to Batu Gajah are golf courses in Ipoh.
 Other sports venues include the Kilat Club in Pasir Pinji, Ipoh Field (Padang Ipoh) in the Old Town, the Polo Grounds, and the Iskandar Polo Club in Ampang Baru.

 The Sultan Azlan Shah Cup is an annual international men's field hockey tournament held in Ipoh.